embedded-office/canopen-website/docs/examples/use-dynamic-object-dictionary.md

 # Dynamic Object Dictionary - Part II

-In the [first part][1] of this example, we discover the needed activities to create and manage a dynamic CANopen Object Dictionary.
+In the [first part][] of this example, we discover the needed activities to create and manage a dynamic CANopen Object Dictionary.
 With this example, we will have a look at using the dynamic CANopen Dictionary functions.
 We will see, how powerful these little functions are and how we can use them to get a dynamic Quickstart application.
-For details of the object entries, please have a look to the example [Quickstart][2].
+For details of the object entries, please have a look to the example [Quickstart][].

 ## Overview